2006 Tennessee House of Representatives election

 The 2006 Tennessee House of Representatives election was held on November 7, 2006, to elect 99 seats for the Tennessee House of Representatives.
-The elections coincided with the Governor, U.S. House, and State Senate elections.
+The elections coincided with the Governor, U.S. Senate, U.S. House, and State Senate elections.
 The primary elections were held on August 3, 2006.

 Neither party gained seats in this election, keeping the number of seats in the House the same as in the last election, and resulting in the Democrats retaining their majority.